Early Failure Detection in Autonomous Surgical Soft-Tissue Manipulation via Uncertainty Quantification: Conclusion

 \section{Conclusion}

-Robot learning for the autonomous completion of surgical tasks is a particularly challenging domain due to data scarcity and high levels of risk.
-We introduce a novel framework for the safe implementation of an autonomous soft-tissue manipulation system.
-Leveraging the state-of-the-art deformable object manipulator DeformerNet, we show how a deep ensemble can be used to detect task failure in advance.
-We apply our method on the dVRK surgical robot system for a soft-tissue manipulation task using both ex vivo chicken and bovine tissue and demonstrate with high accuracy the ability to request interventions in cases that would have otherwise failed.
+Robot learning for the autonomous completion of surgical tasks is a particularly challenging domain due to data scarcity, out-of-distribution observations, and safety concerns.
+To address this challenge, we introduce a novel framework for the safe implementation of an autonomous soft-tissue manipulation system for uncertainty quantification and early failure detection.
+We apply our method on the dVRK surgical robot system for a soft-tissue manipulation task using both in- and out-of-distribution ex-vivo tissue types and demonstrate with high accuracy the ability to request interventions in cases that would have otherwise failed.
+In the future we plan to study bi-directional human-robot hand-offs during soft tissue manipulation as well as study when humans feel confident ceding control back to the robot and how to visualize model uncertainty to enhance interpretability and trust.

-While this work focuses on early task failure detection, in the future we plan to study bi-direction hand-offs by having the robot continually estimate model uncertainty during the interventions, allowing the robot to indicate to the human a readiness to resume autonomous operation.
-We also plan to study when humans feel confident ceding control back to the robot and how to visualize model uncertainty to enhance interpretability and trust.
-Our work assumes that the distributions of outputs are unimodal.
-It is possible, however, that the true distributions are multimodal.
-We plan to relax this assumption in the future to dynamically fit a distribution to the predictions that can account for this potential multimodality.